 Your body is always breathing.
 It is the most important function of your body that you don't even have to think about.
 Still, you can control your breath — how fast or slow it is, how deep or shallow it is, and at what pace you breathe.

 To focus on the breath, think about the air going slowly into your mouth or nostrils, filling up your lungs, and slowly flowing out again as you exhale.
 Count to 4 on the in-breath.
-Count to 4 again as you hold the air in your lungs, and finally count to 4 as you exhale.
+Count to 4 again as you hold the air in your lungs, and finally count to 4 as you exhale, a practice called square breathing.

 Notice Thoughts and Emotions Without Judgement